SACRAMENTO CRIMINAL DEFENSE LAWYER

 - If the claims in question total more than $950, then the offense may be prosecuted as either a misdemeanor or a felony.
 This can result in two, three, or five years in county jail and/or a fine of $50,000 or double the amount of the fraud.

-Speak to a Sacramento Criminal Defense Lawyer For Your Legal Representation
+Speak to a Sacramento Criminal Defense Lawyer About Your Case

 White collar crime is a rather tricky category of criminal law especially since it can be prosecuted by the federal government as well as the state government.
 We have experience in both state and federal courts in Northern California so give us a call at (916) 441-4888 for a free consultation.